 We will pay the fees, reasonable expenses and out-of-pocket charges of the Depositary and those of any registrar only in accordance with agreements in writing entered into between us and the Depositary from time to time.
-The following charges shall be incurred by any party depositing or withdrawing Ordinary Shares or by any party surrendering ADSs or to whom ADSs are issued (including, without limitation, issuance pursuant to a stock dividend or stock split declared by us or an exchange of stock regarding the ADSs or deposited Ordinary Shares or a distribution of ADSs pursuant to the terms of the deposit agreement):
+The following charges shall be incurred by any party depositing or withdrawing ordinary shares or by any party surrendering ADSs or to whom ADSs are issued (including, without limitation, issuance pursuant to a stock dividend or stock split declared by us or an exchange of stock regarding the ADSs or deposited ordinary shares or a distribution of ADSs pursuant to the terms of the deposit agreement):

-- taxes and other governmental charges; - any applicable transfer or registration fees; - certain cable, telex and facsimile transmission charges as provided in the Deposit Agreement; - · any expenses incurred in the conversion of foreign currency; - · a fee of \$5.00 or less per 100 ADSs (or a portion thereof) for the execution and delivery of ADSs and the surrender of ADSs; - · a fee of \$.05 or less per ADS (or portion thereof) for any cash distribution made pursuant to the Deposit Agreement; - a fee for the distribution of securities pursuant to the Deposit Agreement; - · in addition to any fee charged for a cash distribution, a fee of \$.05 or less per ADS (or portion thereof) per annum for depositary services; - a fee for the distribution of proceeds of rights that the Depositary sells pursuant to the Deposit Agreement; and - · any other charges payable by the Depositary, any of the Depositary's agents, or the agents of the Depositary's agents in connection with the servicing of Shares or other Deposited Securities.
+- taxes and other governmental charges; - any applicable transfer or registration fees; - certain cable, telex and facsimile transmission charges as provided in the Deposit Agreement; - any expenses incurred in the conversion of foreign currency; - a fee of \$5.00 or less per 100 ADSs (or a portion thereof) for the execution and delivery of ADRs and the surrender of ADRs; - a fee of \$.05 or less per ADS (or portion thereof) for any cash distribution made pursuant to the Deposit Agreement; - a fee for the distribution of securities pursuant to the Deposit Agreement; - in addition to any fee charged under clause 6, a fee of \$.05 or less per ADS (or portion thereof) per annum for depositary services, which will be payable as provided in clause 10 below; - a fee for the distribution of proceeds of rights that the Depositary sells pursuant to the Deposit Agreement; and - any other charges payable by the Depositary, any of the Depositary's agents, or the agents of the Depositary's agents in connection with the servicing of Shares or other Deposited Securities.